MSc in Data Analytics

 This course is delivered using a mix of lectures, workshops, labs, tutorials and independent reading, continuous assessment projects etc.

-It is delivered full-time over 3 semesters in 1 year (including summer) while the part-time delivery mode takes place over 2 years.
+Full-time course is delivered over 3 semesters in 1 year (including summer).
+The part-time course takes place over 2 years.

 These career paths can take place in many different sectors and industries including areas such as research; academia; business; finance; banking; healthcare; pharmaceuticals; commercialism; and technology.